Christ in Leviticus

 Christ Connection - Suffered Without the Gate

 Hebrews 13:11-13 makes the connection explicit: "The bodies of those beasts, whose blood is brought into the sanctuary by the high priest for sin, are burned without the camp.
 Wherefore Jesus also, that he might sanctify the people with his own blood, suffered without the gate."
-Christ did not die inside Jerusalem’s walls but outside them - the sin offering itself, taken beyond the boundary, burned.
+Christ died outside Jerusalem’s walls - the sin offering itself, taken beyond the boundary, burned.
 He was made sin for us (2 Cor.
 5:21) so that we could be made right.
-He is…
+He is both the priest who of…

 Open the chapter → - Leviticus 5Curated